-14 However, within hospitals, GI fellows earn somewhat less than both the average fellow who is in a specialty that has a match, and the average fellow who is in a specialty without a match.
-While the results are statistically significant, they are not economically significant, they are very small (less than \$1000), no more than 2% of the wage.
-Using Graduate Medical Education Library 2002-2003, the wage difference for gastroenterology fellows is only 268.64 and the difference is not significant.
-Otherwise, the results are similar when we use data from the Graduate Medical Education Library 2002-2003.
+15 However, within hospitals, GI fellows earn somewhat less than both the average fellow in a specialty that has a match, and the average fellow in a specialty without a match.
+While the results are statistically significant, they are not economically significant, they are very small (less than \$1000), no more than 2% of the salary.
+Using Graduate Medical Education Library 2002-2003, the salary difference for gastroenterology fellows is only 268.64 and the difference is not significant.
+Otherwise, the results are similar when we use data from the Graduate Medical Education Library 2002-2003 (see Niederle and Roth 2004)..

-15 Bulow and Levin note that the empirical evidence in Niederle and Roth (2003a) does not bear this out in the actual market data.
+16 Bulow and Levin note that the empirical evidence in Niederle and Roth (2003a) does not bear this out in the actual market data.